- 1 IRS Amnesty Tax Programs

 - Taxpayers who wanted to avoid an audit

-In addition the IRS clarifies that the Delinquency Procedures may still be used.
+In addition the IRS clarified that the Delinquency Procedures may still be used, although DIIRSP has for all intents and purposes been shutdown.

-This means that a Taxpayer may opt for Delinquency in lieu of OVDP or Streamlined.
+This means that a Taxpayer may no longer opt for Delinquent International Information Procedures in lieu of OVDP or Streamlined.

 *There are pros and cons to selecting delinquency over the streamlined or OVDP/VDP which a taxpayer must consider before making the submission.